Whatsapp Icon

 The following advice will help you avoid transmitting or contracting the virus:

-After using the toilet and coming into touch with an infected person's blood, faeces, or other body fluids, always wash your hands thoroughly.
+After using the toilet and coming into touch with an infected person's blood, feces, or other body fluids, always wash your hands thoroughly.

 Food and water that have been contaminated should be avoided.

-If you haven't had (H-A) or the (H-A) vaccination, talk to your doctor about obtaining immune globulin or the hepatitis A vaccine if you've been exposed to the disease.
+If you haven't had (H-A) vaccination, talk to your doctor about obtaining immune globulin or the Hepatitis A vaccine if you've been exposed to the disease.

 Enhance Strength & Mobility in Your Journey